-(Revised 04/2016)
+(Revised 10/2020)

+When payments collected and deposited by an agency/department are subsequently determined to be erroneous or excessive, the agency/department may refund the overpayment.

+Issuing a Refund

+Government Code sections 13140-13140 permits refunds of erroneous amounts for any fee or excess payment.
+Refunds shall be made from one of the following:

-Refunds are generally authorized by Government Code (GC) sections .
-Any fee or excess payment may be refunded. may be refunded (1) from any unremitted balance of receipts of the same nature in the state department’s checking account or (2) from the revenue account in the fund where the original receipt was credited.
-Individual refund claims in excess of $10,000 which will be submitted to the SCO for payment must be approved in advance by Finance and the SCO prior to submission.
+Any unremitted balance of receipts of the same nature in the agency’s/department’s checking account or

+The revenue account in the fund where the original receipt was credited.
+Individual refund claims in excess of $10,000 which will be submitted to the State Controller’s Office (SCO) for payment must be approved in advance by the Finance Budget Analyst and the SCO prior to submission.

 Refund Claims

-Claim schedules filed for refunds of revenue will be processed as follows:

-Refunds of amounts that were remitted in a previous fiscal year or as prior year revenue will be filed against the prior year revenue account.
+Refunds claims typically occur when the public has either overpaid for licenses, fees, or services or does not qualify to receive a service.
+These funds must be returned to the payer.
+Refund of amounts that were remitted in a previous fiscal year or as prior year revenue will be filed against the prior year revenue account.
 Refunds of amounts that were remitted in the current fiscal year as current year revenue will be filed against the current year revenue account.